ramnathsridhar/weather-app/README.md

 1. Download proejct from github URL
 2. Open WeatherApp.xcodeproj
 3. Run the project

+App Usage :
+1. On launching the app , use can enter a city name in the textfield provided and click on "Search Weather" button or tap on return in the keyboard .
+2. If the city name is valid and the weather details are successfuly retrieved , user is taken to the next page where the current weather details are listed .
+3. If user wishes to add the city as a favourite , the right bar button in the navbar needs to be clicked
+4. The result of the operation is shown as a popup
+5. If the user wished to see the list of favourite cities , the "Favorites" tab needs to be selected
+6. The list of favourite cities is listed in this page , if previously added
+7. If user wishes to delete a favourtie city , the city needs to be selected and swiped to the right , to display the delete option .
+On clicking of delete the favourite city is removed from the list

 iOS Development Technologies and Concepts used :
 1. MVVM Architecture